Enaleia/eas-lib/README.md

 You can use the following bash script to register a schema.

-Create a schema file and name it `schema` with the following content:
+Create a schema file and name it `schema` with the following example content:

 ```
 uint256 eventId, string[] weights, string comment